retorquere/zotero-better-bibtex/site/content/installation/preferences/_index.md

 When on, BBT will make Chinese word segmentation (jieba) and transliteration (pinyin) available for citation keys generation.
 This uses a lot of memory, easily 70MB, and adds several seconds to the startup time of BBT.
 If you don't have Chinese titles/names, keep this off.

-### Split all Chinese-like single-field names.

-default: `no`

-Split all Chinese-like single-field names.

 ## Warn me when changing citation keys in bulk

 default: `10`